tomczer2t/habit-tracker-front/README.md

 ## Demo
-Here is a working live demo: https://habit-tracker.networkmanager.pl/
+Here is a working live demo: https://habit-tracker.networkmanager.pl/ Track your habits.
+Add new ones and improve old ones.

 ## General info
 This project is a client side application, made to track habits.<br>